Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Polynomial Chaos Methods

 \section{Polynomial Chaos Methods}

 In this section, we explain the concept of the generalised polynomial chaos method (gPC) and its applications to hyperbolic conservation laws, in particular to Burgers' equation.
-Basis of this section are the book \cite{pettersson2015polynomial} and the papers \cite{pettersson2009numerical,xiu2002wiener}.
-For details, we strongly recommend these works and the references cited therein.
+We start by introducing the notation and some preliminaries about random fields and random inputs before we explain the gPC approach.
+We follow the notation of \cite{abgrall2017uncertainty, pettersson2009numerical,xiu2002wiener, giesselmann2017posteriori}.
+For more details about the gPC, we strongly recommend these works and references cited therein.